MVPStudio/mvp-studio-web-cms/src/markdown/how-it-works.md

 ---
 # How does this work?

-Steps
+The MVP Studio Process

+1. Proposal
-1. Well first
+1. Development
-1. Then next
+1. Handoff
-1. and so on
+1. Support